sithart/short_notes_on_machine_learning/content/machine_learning_engineering/installing_kubeflow_on_ubuntu.md

 ### Deploy Kubeflow

 {{< highlight bash >}}
-microk8s.enable dns dashboard storage
+sudo microk8s.enable dns dashboard storage
 {{< /highlight >}}

 ### Start Kubeflow

 {{< highlight bash >}}
-microk8s.enable kubeflow
+sudo microk8s.enable kubeflow
 {{< /highlight >}}

 This is what you should see: